Intermittent Fasting for Women Over 40 — What Actually Worked for Me After a Year

 For me, it’s just a rhythm:

+Eat earlier.
+Close the kitchen.
 Start again in the morning.

-That quiet rhythm changes everything.
+And over time, that quiet rhythm changes everything.

 Build Your Routine Beyond Fasting